Answering Missionary Allegations Against the Noble Qur’an’s Preservation

 Missionaries claim that Ubayy ibn Ka’b believed that they (i.e., Al-Hafd and Al-Khaal) were two additional surahs which were part of the Qur’an.
 First of all, none of the recorded narrations state that Ubayy believed that they were Surahs.
 Secondly, these two alleged “Surahs” are known to be supplications (Dua) according to other narrations, which we have.

-Thirdly, the companions were known for including texts into their codices even though they did not believe that they were part of the Qur’an (e.g., Commentary, supplications, footnotes etc.).
+The companions were known for including texts into their codices even though they did not believe that they were part of the Qur’an (e.g., Commentary, supplications, footnotes etc.).
 In fact, Muslims still write commentary, supplications, and footnotes in their Qur’ans today.

 But no one confuses those for actual passages of the Qur’an!
 If Christian Missionaries should apply this critical argument to their own book, they’ll find serious issues like the books the Shepherd of Hermas and the Epistle of Barnabas, were part of one of the earliest discovered bible manuscripts called Codex Sinaiticus but are now missing from the modern bibles we have today.

-Fourthly, Ubayy was part of the committee appointed by Uthman and we don’t see him arguing that these two alleged Surahs should have been included into the „Uthmanic text.
+Ubayy was part of the committee appointed by Uthman and we don’t see him arguing that these two alleged Surahs should have been included into the „Uthmanic text.
 Surely, if he believed that Al-Hafd and Al-Khaal should have been included into the Qur‟an then we would expect to have some record of him disputing this matter with other members in the committee.

-Fifthly, we know that Ubayy did not transmit those additional „Surahs‟ to others because he transmitted down his written recording of the Qur’an through the scholars Naafi‟, Ibn Katheer, Abu Amro and others, of which do not include Al-Hafd and Al-Khaal or any mention of them.
+We know that Ubayy did not transmit those additional „Surahs‟ to others because he transmitted down his written recording of the Qur’an through the scholars Naafi‟, Ibn Katheer, Abu Amro and others, of which do not include Al-Hafd and Al-Khaal or any mention of them.
 The Claim of references to “Missing” Chapters, Passages,

 Verses & Phrases in the hadith in the hadith literature one would find a number of narrations, which state that there was once a so and so verse (or passage, etc.) that the companions used to recite, however when one looks at the Qur’an today, he would realize that we don’t have these verses with us anymore.